-^{} In the event that new development increases the net number of on-street parking spaces available, the increase in on-street spaces shall apply to the visitor or retail parking requirement.
+In the event that new development increases the net number of on-street parking spaces

 Manage on-street parking more effectively.
 Evaluate existing on-street parking restrictions to determine if there are opportunities to better manage on-street parking spaces through adjustments to current restrictions. by a coordinator who works directly with local residents and businesses to tailor programs and services to the area, establish benchmarks, evaluate programs and policies, and change them where needed over time to encourage a walkable and livable neighborhood.